-The Greenhouse Gas Pollution Pricing Act ("GGPPA") is Canada's legislative proposal for implementing the Framework and is intended to serve as a regulatory backstop in the event a province does not otherwise implement an adequate provincial GHG regime.
-It is comprised of two primary elements: (i) a charge on fossil fuels; and (ii) a cap and trade system for large industrial emitters.
 Each of Saskatchewan, Ontario and Alberta have launched constitutional legal challenges to the validity of the GGPPA.
 The Saskatchewan and Ontario Courts of Appeal have both rendered decisions upholding the validity of the GGPPA, and the Alberta Court of Appeal has ruled that the legislation is unconstitutional.
-The expectation is that the issue will be appealed to the Supreme Court of Canada.
+These decisions were all appealed to the Supreme Court of Canada and a decision is pending.
 In the interim, all or parts of the GGPPA continue to apply as a backstop to those Provinces without adequate provincial GHG regimes.
 Until a final court decision that applies throughout Canada is rendered, it is unclear what effect, if any, the GGPPA will have on Capstone's operations.
 Capstone continues to monitor potential implications of these events on its business.